Why do we pay for software AI can build for free?

 The EU AI Act already applies

-The EU AI Act, Article 4, requires all organisations that use AI systems to ensure that relevant personnel have sufficient AI competence.
+The EU AI Act, Article 4, requires all organizations that use AI systems to ensure that relevant personnel have sufficient AI competence.
 This has been in effect since 2 February 2025.
 But Article 4 is only the first provision.
 On 2 August 2026 the rest takes effect.22

 And if an employee publishes AI-generated text externally without disclosing that it’s AI-generated?
 Article 50 requires transparency for AI-generated text published in the public interest, unless a human has reviewed it and taken editorial responsibility.
 Shadow IT makes that review impossible.

-Fines follow the same scale as GDPR: up to EUR 15 million or 3 per cent of global turnover for violations of provider and deployer obligations.
+Fines follow the same scale as GDPR: up to EUR 15 million or 3 percent of global turnover for violations of provider and deployer obligations.
 For SMEs, the lower of the amount or percentage applies.

 Should you build your own with AI or buy?
 It depends on what it is.
 But start by finding out what people have already built without you knowing.
 That’s the question that should keep your CFO up at night.